o11e11o/vrlin/README.md

 # vrlin
 turns some input from your VR controllers into midi output, sent to the midi device of your choice.

-So what I do with this is I installed [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), which just takes whatever midi output it's given, and sends it as input, I choose to send the vr midi output to this loopback midi, and in a program like fl studio, I enable the loopback midi device's input ONLY (not output.
+to use as midi input you could install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), which just takes whatever midi output it's given, and sends it as input, choose to send the vr midi output to this loopback midi, and in a program like fl studio, enable the loopback midi device's input ONLY (not output.
 That'll cause feedback).

 Pressing anything on your right controller plays middle C.<br>
-Releasing what you pressed releases the note 🤯
+Releasing what you pressed releases the note

 And then there's two motion controls: the "bow", and the "finger placement"